SCHIZOPHRENIA FOR A LEVEL

 Explain: This explains why not all individuals with genetic risk develop the disorder and highlights the role of environmental triggers.

-Link: This strengthens the view that schizophrenia results from interacting biological and environmental factors.
+Link: This supports the view that schizophrenia results from interactions between biological and environmental factors.

 PRACTICAL AND ETHICAL CONSIDERATIONS